The Bankrate promise

 “First-time homebuyers don’t have proceeds from another home to help fund a down payment.
 It’s one of the main reasons why the down payment is the biggest hurdle to homeownership,” says Rob Chrane, CEO of Atlanta-based Down Payment Resource, which finds programs that help people buy homes.

-Down payment requirements typically depend on the type of home loan you get.
-For conventional loans, 20 percent down is usually required if you want to avoid paying private mortgage insurance.
-Some mortgages insured by the Federal Housing Administration, known as FHA loans, require just 3.5 percent down.
-Fannie Mae and Freddie Mac back some mortgage products that require just 3 percent down; and loans guaranteed by the U.S. Department of Veterans Affairs and the U.S. Department of Agriculture (USDA) require no down payment at all.
+Down payment requirements are a percentage of the overall home price, and they can vary greatly depending on the type of home loan you get.
+For conventional loans, 20 percent down is usually required to avoid paying private mortgage insurance (PMI).
+Some mortgages insured by the Federal Housing Administration require just 3.5 percent down.
+Fannie Mae and Freddie Mac back some mortgage products that require just 3 percent down; and loans guaranteed by the U.S. Department of Veterans Affairs and the U.S. Department of Agriculture may require no down payment at all.

-Renters interested in buying a home should compare different loan programs to see which one is best for them.
-In addition, there are grants and programs to help homebuyers with down payments.
-“There is a wide range of programs for homebuyers today.
-We track more than 2,500 homeownership programs across the country administered by federal, state, county or local government agencies, nonprofits and employers,” says Chrane.
+If those amounts sound scary, there are many grants and programs to help homebuyers with down payments.
+“There is a wide range of programs for homebuyers today — we track more than 2,500 homeownership programs across the country administered by federal, state, county or local government agencies, nonprofits and employers,” says Chrane.

+Buyers should also be ready for closing costs, which typically run from 2 percent to 5 percent of a property’s sale price.
+The good news is that many of these costs are negotiable.
 “Because buyers are putting so much of what they have into the down payment, we usually try to get the seller to pay some, if not all, of the closing costs,” Golden says.
-“Even if [the buyers] have to pay a little more for the house, it doesn’t hurt their pocket as much.”

-When a pipe bursts or the air conditioner goes out in a rental unit, you don’t have to worry about paying for it.
-(That’s the landlord’s responsibility.)
-The same goes for property taxes, routine maintenance expenses and homeowners insurance.
+When a pipe bursts or the air conditioner goes out in a rental unit, you don’t have to worry about paying for it: That’s the landlord’s responsibility.
+The same goes for property taxes and routine maintenance expenses.
+When you’re the owner, though, all those costs are your responsibility — so you need to have enough extra money to handle the added expenses.

 “If you put everything you have into the down payment to buy a house, then you have no money left to do repairs should they come up,” Golden says.
 “You’re better off spending less on the house so you have some money to make improvements and repairs.”

+Ideally, your home maintenance budget should be separate from your emergency savings.
 Routine maintenance expenses can come to $3,000 annually.
-Replacing big ticket items like your roof or a new HVAC system can cost you over $10,000 each.
-Smaller items like plumbing and electrical issues or replacing an appliance may not cost as much but still add up over time.
-And of course, you need insurance coverage — figure on at least $1,300 in yearly premiums.
+Replacing big-ticket items, like the roof or HVAC system, can cost much more.
+Even smaller issues, like plumbing repairs or replacing an appliance, can add up over time.
+And of course, you need homeowners insurance coverage — figure on at least $1,300 in yearly premiums, or more if you’re in a high-risk area.

-6. You’re going through a major life change
+6. You’ve gone through a major life change

 Many renters decide to purchase a home after a major life event, such as getting married, says Henry Yoshida, a certified financial planner and CEO of Rocket Dollar, a Texas-based provider of self-directed retirement accounts.
-A growing family, a new job and children leaving the nest are other common catalysts for people to buy a home.
+A growing family and a new job are other common catalysts for people to buy a home.

 “The four major cities in my home state, Texas, are simultaneously on top 10 lists for raising a family and retiring, so I see this firsthand,” Yoshida says.
 “My own neighbors on either side are retirees from California and a young family who relocated from the Northeast for a job.”